-Boiler room scams have been a significant issue in the UK for many years, and the losses incurred by victims can be devastating.
-Recently, three men from Essex were jailed for their involvement in a boiler room scam that resulted in victims losing over £1.4 million.
+Boiler room scams are a significant issue in the UK, and the losses incurred by victims can be devastating.
+Recently, three men were jailed for their involvement in a scam that resulted in victims losing over £1.4 million.
 These scams typically involve fraudulent investment companies using high-pressure sales tactics to persuade people to invest in non-existent or overpriced financial products.

 The fraudsters set up seven fake investment companies with bogus credentials that appeared legitimate to entice their victims.
 They promised guaranteed returns and a full refund if investments failed.
 Victims were cold-called and eventually conned into investing in non-existent financial products and services.